jcgr11/GBM-Simulations/README.md

 and:
 * $\sigma\sqrt{dt}\cdot Z$  represents the random component of the log price change.

-### Deriving the Recursive Form of Geometric Brownian Motion using the Euler-Maruyama Discretization method:
+### Deriving the Recursive Form of the Geometric Brownian Motion SDE using the Euler-Maruyama Discretization method:

 We start with the original stochastic differential equation $$dS(t) = μS(t)dt + σS(t)dW(t)$$
 where (as mentioned above) $S(t)$ is the stock price at time $t$, $\mu$ is the drift rate (the expected rate of return), $\sigma$ is the volatility (the standard deviation of the rate of return), $W(t)$ is a standard Brownian motion (a stochastic process with independent and normally distributed increments), and $dt$ is an infinitesimal time step.